- Identify strong thesis statements

 Writing a Thesis Statement

-Remember your thesis should answer two simple questions: What issue are you writing about, and what is your position, or angle, on it?
+Remember your thesis should answer two simple questions: What topic are you writing about, and what is your position, or angle, on the topic?

 A thesis statement is a single sentence (or sometimes two) that provides the answers to these questions clearly and concisely.
-Ask yourself, “What is my paper about, exactly?” to help you develop a precise and directed thesis, not only for your reader, but for you as well.
+Ask yourself, “What is my paper about, exactly?”
+Answering this question will help you develop a precise and directed thesis, not only for your reader, but for you as well.

 A good thesis statement will: